CaterinaBi/aicore-computer-vision/README.md

 # Virtual environment setup

-The project included the creation of a virtual environment.
+The project included the creation of a virtual environment, and the installation of all required dependencies (`tensorflow`, `opencv`, `ipykernel`).

 Tensorflow is notoriously hard to install in MacBooks with the M1 chip, like mine, therefore the task was quite frustrating and time-consuming.
 For those who might face the same problem, I recommend making sure your operating system is up-to-date, downloading the file at this [link](https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-MacOSX-arm64.sh) and then following the following steps:

 ```python
 # create the environment